 - Clear any visitors you would like to bring to class with your instructor ahead of time.>

 As a student, you have the right to a learning environment free from distractions.
 If others in your classroom are engaging in behavior that interferes with your learning, bring the situation to the attention of your instructor.
-He or she is responsible for managing the classroom environment and determining the action that should be taken.
+They are responsible for managing the classroom environment and determining the action that should be taken.

-The instructor has the right and the responsibility to take appropriate action when he or she observes an instance of inappropriate classroom behavior.
+The instructor has the right and the responsibility to take appropriate action when they observe an instance of inappropriate classroom behavior.
 The form of intervention taken by the instructor will depend on the nature of the misconduct observed.
 The Constitution of the Student Body outlines the process to be followed and sanctions that may be placed on students who engage in various forms of misconduct.

 The college is committed to creating and maintaining an effective community of learners in which all can grow and develop.
 We look forward to interacting with you in a civil and respectful classroom environment that encourages dialogue, supports the acquisition of knowledge, and assists all students in meeting their academic and personal goals.